 BushLife - ATV Quad Bikes

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 So, What is an ATV Really?

-An ATV, aka All-Terrain-Vehicle, isn’t just a vehicle to get you from point A to point B. ATVs are also functional tools, and by this, I mean they can assist in pulling stuck objects/vehicles, hauling, plowing snow, carrying gear on hunting trips, etc. These machines can power through snow, rivers, mud, fields, and even roads so icy that you can barely walk on them.
-I can go on and on about the functionality and benefits of owning an ATV, but that’s not what this post is about.
-ATVs are a perfect companion to pretty much everything you do – within reason. 😉
+These machines can power through snow, rivers, mud, fields, and even roads so icy that you can barely walk on them.
+I can go on and on about the functionality and benefits of owning an ATV bike, but that’s not what this post is about.
+Off-roading quads (ATVs) are perfect companions for all kinds of activities, from recreational mudding to practical farm work, to pretty much everything in between – within reason. 😉

 So, what do you look for when buying an ATV?
 Well, how about answering these questions first?
-Your answers will help narrow down your choices.
+Your answers will help narrow down your four-wheeler choices.

-What Brands to Look for When Buying an ATV
+ATV Buying: What Brands to Look For

-OK, what brand of ATV should I look for?
-Well, there are so many ATV brands out there, but out of all of them, these brands dominate the market: Can-Am, Yamaha, Honda, Polaris, Arctic Cat, Kawasaki, and Suzuki.
-On the trails, I see more of the first four.
-If you have buddies that ride, ask them what they think of their ride and try to recall if they ever complained about the problems they encountered with their machine.
-Asking a buddy is the best review you are ever going to get.
+OK, so what brand of ATV should I look for?
+Well, there are so many brands out there, but the best ATV brands that dominate the market are: Can-Am, Yamaha, Honda, Polaris, Arctic Cat, Kawasaki, and Suzuki.
+On the trails, the most popular models are from the first four.

-As for me, my ATV is a Can-Am Outlander XT, and the side-by-side is a Yamaha Wolverine X4.
+As for me, my quad bike is a Can-Am Outlander XT, and the side-by-side is a Yamaha Wolverine X4.
 Both have been dependable rides with no major problems.
-Choosing between these popular brands will boil down to preference and availability.

-Different Types of ATVs
+Different Types of Quads

 There are three main types of ATVs – Sport, Utility, and Sport Utility

-Yamaha Raptor 90cc Youth
+A child on a Yamaha Raptor 90cc Youth ATV exploring the outdoors

-Yamaha Raptor 90cc Youth ATV
+The Yamaha Raptor 90cc Youth ATV is a fantastic starter for children

 What to Look for When Choosing an ATV Model

 Unless you are racing or towing, speed and raw power aren’t always what you want!
 One of the most incredible ATV models we tried was a Honda Pioneer 1000 cc.
-It was insanely fast and snarly, so much so it was exhilarating.
-But, it’s not what you want for climbing/descending rocks or maneuvering over super rough terrain.
+It was insanely fast and snarly, so much so that it was exhilarating.
+But it’snot what you want for climbing/descending rocks or maneuvering over super rough terrain.
 The Wolverine we ended up with sits in that perfect torque band for demanding trails – those moments when the right amount of power and control is what you seek.
 It offers so much engine braking that you can often descend some of the nastiest and roughest hills without touching the brakes!
 It does it more gracefully and safely than braking.
 Never listen to your heart when buying – always consider your use first!!!

 A SxS Adventure